anekar/RData-Cleaning/README.md

 ## General-info
 *  In order to get familliar with the *library (janitor)*, i developed this data cleaning project.

-## About the data.
+## About the data
 The csv file was downloaded from Kaggle.
 Includes data from AIRBNB platoform for the city of New York
  ```
             1. host_id
             2. host_name